Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 Is a cardless ATM right for you?

-So, should you start using cardless ATMs?
-If you love the convenience of using your phone for everything and want an extra layer of security, give it a try.
-It can definitely save you from that “Oh no, I forgot my wallet!” moment.
+If you love using your phone for everything and want an extra layer of security, cardless ATMs are worth trying.
+They can save you from that “Oh no, I forgot my wallet!” moment, though you’ll want to keep your physical card handy since not all ATMs support this feature yet.

-For more tips on accessing money without spending money, check out our guide on understanding ATM fees and how to avoid them
+For more tips on accessing cash without fees, check out our guide on understanding ATM fees and how to avoid them.

 Is it safe to use a cardless ATM?